Edwards-R/understanding_docs/understandings/examples.md

 The author of this split in this scenario is easy to find.
 The discovery was published in the British Journal of Entomology and Natural History:
 > Jarman, A.P. and Seifert, B. (2025) The alpine ant, Tetramorium alpestre Steiner et al., 2010, newly recognised as a native British species from Scotland (Hymenoptera: Formicidae).
 British Journal of Entomology and Natural History 38: 7-20

 This information is perfect.
 We have the authors, which we can format appropriately to be 'Jarman & Seifert'.
-The paper details everything we need to know about the discovery, applies to the whole geographic range of the Understandings implementation, and provides the characters required for determination.
+The paper details everything we need to know about the discovery, applies to the whole geographic range of our Understandings System implementation, and provides the characters required for determination.

-All that is left to do before we implement the `split` operation is find the original Understanding, which is
+All that is left to do before we implement the `split` operation is find the original Understanding within our Understandings System, which is

 > Tetramorium caespitum: iso.
 Schlick-Steiner: 2006